mickaeltemporao/itds/docs/activities/participation.md

 - **The student presenting has to prepare a handout** that he shares with the group before the class meeting.
 - [**:fontawesome-solid-file-code: Handout template**](https://colab.research.google.com/github/mickaeltemporao/ids-materials/blob/main/handout-template.ipynb)

-## **:fontawesome-solid-comments: Class Involvement**
+## **:fontawesome-solid-comments: Class Engagement**

-Students are expected to be active during the class meetings and actively participating and engaging in the ongoing class activities.
+Students are expected to be actively participating, engaged and focused during class activities.

-## **:fontawesome-regular-comments: Online Involvement**
+## **:fontawesome-regular-comments: Online Engagement**

 Students are also expected to be active on the communication platform, that is by asking questions or by helping their peers when they have questions.
 For more details see the [Communication](../../#communication) guidelines in the syllabus.